'Viniyoga' in Cirencester and on Zoom

-The style of Hatha Yoga I teach is sometimes referred to as ‘Viniyoga’, coming from the Sanskrit term 'Viniyogah', meaning special application.
-It is very much concerned with adapting the practice to suit each individual.
-As we are all unique and coming from different starting points our yoga practice subsequently needs to be person centred and reflect this individuality.
-In my teaching, I consequently strive to offer alternatives or modifications to postures so each person can achieve their own potential and have an experience that is unique to them.
+The style of Hatha Yoga I teach is known as ‘Viniyoga’, a style of yoga following the teachings of T. Krishnamacharya and T.K.V.
+Desikachar.
+The Sanskrit term 'Viniyogah', means special application with the aim that the yoga is adapted to suit each individual.
+As we are all unique and coming from different starting points our yoga practice subsequently needs to reflect this individuality.
+In my teaching, I consequently strive to offer alternatives or modifications to postures so each person can achieve their own potential and have an experience that is unique as they are.

-Classes typically last for 75 mins and usually start by drawing attention to the here and now and encouraging the student to let go of their days’ activities.
+Classes typically start by drawing attention to the here and now and encouraging the student to let go of their days’ activities.
 Through focusing the mind on the breath and undertaking a series of physical yoga postures (asanas) during the class, this prepares the body for relaxation and focused breathing towards the end, aiming to leave the student feeling calm, refreshed and relaxed.

 Despite being one of the more gentle forms of yoga, at times, the classes can equally be physically challenging!
 Therefore, during the class if something doesn’t feel right please stop and let me know.
-(The classes are really not about bending into impossible shapes and tying yourself into knots.)
 It is really important to listen to your body and work within your own limits.
-Please do not strain or force the body, or perform any exercise that you feel is not appropriate or painful for you.
-Rest and take extra breaths when you need to.
-Alternatives or modifications to the poses can usually be given.
-Additionally, please always let me know of any new health conditions or injuries before the class starts.
+The aim is to work to your 'edge' not go over it!
+Therefore please do not strain or perform any exercise that you feel is not appropriate or could be painful for you.
+Please rest and take extra breaths when you need to.
+For your own safety, please always let me know of any new health conditions or injuries before the class starts.